oximail setup brings the

 The wizard writes /etc/oximail/oximail.toml for a primary server.
 Key contents:

-not proxied.
+discovery).
 To tune any of these values afterwards, see

 Configuration.